How to Use Transitions in an Essay

-So a natural way to limit the use of new words is to eliminate the need for transition words, which you can typically achieve through combining similar information into one segment in the essay.
+So a natural way to limit the use of new words is to eliminate the need for transition words, which you can typically achieve by combining similar information into one segment in the essay.

 Transitioning between paragraphs will require you to place the transitions at the beginnings of the new paragraph.

 Avoid using transitions at the end of the preceding paragraphs because, in ideal circumstances, you want each paragraph of your essay to focus on one aspect of your essay topic.
 This will also allow you to combine similar information together (as we just learned above).